solo-io/supergloo/docs/content/operations/usage_patterns/service_identity.md

 ---
 title: "Multicluster Service Identity"
 menuTitle: Multicluster Service Identity
-description: Guidance on using Service Mesh Hub to apply consistent policies to services across clusters.
+description: Guidance on using Gloo Mesh to apply consistent policies to services across clusters.
 weight: 10
 ---

-Service Mesh Hub was created to simplify the management of multiple service mesh deployments across multiple clusters.
-One of the key abstractions of Service Mesh Hub is the VirtualMesh, essentially the combination of multiple service meshes into a single logical entity.
+Gloo Mesh was created to simplify the management of multiple service mesh deployments across multiple clusters.
+One of the key abstractions of Gloo Mesh is the VirtualMesh, essentially the combination of multiple service meshes into a single logical entity.
 The VirtualMesh enables cross-cluster, secured communication with a common root certificate authority serving to provide trusted mTLS communications.

-To further manage communication within and between clusters, Service Mesh Hub includes Access Policies and Traffic Policies.
+To further manage communication within and between clusters, Gloo Mesh includes Access Policies and Traffic Policies.
 The Access Policies define what communication is allowed between sources (identities) and destinations.
 In addition to source and destination, the Access Policy can also specify paths, methods, and ports for a request.
 Traffic Policies define how communication between a source and destination is handled, including things like traffic shifting, fault injection, and header manipulation.

 Both the Access and Traffic Policies use `sourceSelector` for workloads/identities and `destinationSelector` for services.
 The selection syntax provides an opportunity to abstract a workload, identity, or service and apply consistent policies across multiple resources in different meshes and clusters.